electricimp/AzureIoTHub/examples/README.md

 ## Direct Methods Example ##

 This example:
-- automatically registers the device (if not registered yet) using the provided Registry Connection String
+- automatically registers the device (if not registered yet) in Azure IoT Hub using the provided Registry Connection String
-- connects the device to Azure IoT Hub using an automatically obtained Device Connection String
+- connects the device to Azure IoT Hub using the Device Connection String obtained after the registration
 - enables Direct Methods functionality
 - logs all Direct Method calls received from the cloud, always responds success